occiware/OCCInterface/src/readings/GettingStarted.md

 Morevover, the use of the four buttons are quite simple :

 * GET: make a GET request with the target URL
-* EDIT: switch the JSON view to editable, then you can make a POST or PUT to edit or create datas
+* EDIT: switch the JSON view to editable, then you can make a POST or PUT to edit or create data
 * DEL: make a DELETE request with the target URL
 * M: Go to the kind (the Model) of a resource.
 You need to have a target URL pointing to a resource.